Tour de France 2018: Who are the bookmakers backing for victory? - Cycling Weekly

 Plenty of riders in contention for the yellow jersey, although some bookies won't give you odds on Froome

-With the Tour de France, the best three weeks of any cycling fan’s year, firmly underway you may want to make things even more interesting with a bet.
+With the Tour de France, the best three weeks of any cycling fan’s year, on the horizon you may want to make things even more interesting with a bet.

 Last year Chris Froome went into the race as the odds on favourite, but in 2018 with the uncertainty over how his form will hold up after the Giro d’Italia and his salbutamol case still up in the air, the Brit isn’t the stand-out favourite of 12 months ago.